 I previously did a post on 5 tips to help record good vocals, but I’ll elaborate on the first point “Cut out room reverb”.

-Specifically, what I’ve found best is using a mic shield placed closed to the center of the room.
+Specifically, what I’ve found best is using a mic shield and placing your microphone in the center of the room.

 If you have hardwood floors, you’ll want to get a thick rug and lay it down under the mic stand to catch any of the floor reflections.